DefinetlyNotAI/Logicytics/REFACTORING JOB.md

 1) REDO README.
 2) Add requirements.txt ✅
-3) Add rules to contributing.md
+3) Add rules to contributing.md / remove others
    - (_files won't be seen by --mod flag)
    - (All files generated must either be directories or txt or json or md or reg or docx or png or jpeg or jpg files)
    - (Tell that libraries must have small lettered names)